Shawnee State wins program’s first NAIA Tournament title

 Gilmore finished with 14 points and six rebounds, and Miles Thomas added 10 points for Shawnee State.
 Jones was 8 of 20 from the floor to score 20-plus for the 14th time this season.

+“All we’ve been talking about is be different, be special, and these guys just did it,” Shawnee State coach Delano Thomas said.
+“Now they have a great example of how special they are.
+I’m just proud of this group right now.”

-EJ Onu, the offensive and defensive player of the year in the Mid-South Conference, picked up his third and fourth fouls 15-seconds apart early in the second half, and spent most of the game on the bench before fouling out late.
-The 6-foot-11 center, who has over 500 career blocked shots, finished with six points, six rebounds and five blocks.
+Shawnee State won despite the Mid-South Conference’s offensive and defensive player of the year battling foul problems.
+EJ Onu, a 6-foot-11 center, picked up his third and fourth fouls 15-seconds apart early in the second half, and spent most of the game on the bench before fouling out late.
+He finished with six points, six rebounds and five blocks.

 Damek Mitchell, the player of the year in the Cascade Conference, led Lewis-Clark State (22-2) with 21 points, eight rebounds and five assists.
 Khalil Stevenson added 19 points and Trystan Bradley had 11.